alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 ### Transforming `group`s of `path`s

-Transformations include rotation, scale, and translate.
-Pivot determines the center point with which to perform a scale and/or a rotation.
+Paths can also be transformed using the `<group>` tag.
+Multiple paths can belong to a group.
+Groups support the following transformation types, all of which are animatable.
+Note that the pivot determines the center point with which to perform a scale and/or rotation.

 | Property name        | Element type | Value type |
 |----------------------|--------------|------------|